awslabs/ec2-spot-workshops/content/040_karpenter/automatic_node_provisioning.md

 * Karpenter can scale up from zero and scale in to zero.

-* Karpenter binds Pods directly with newly nodes created reducing the total time for the pods to be available.
+* Karpenter binds Pods directly with newly created nodes thus reducing the total time for the pods to be placed and available.